-PCBs are a group of man-made compounds that were widely used in the past, mainly in electrical equipment, because of their non-flammability and chemical stability.
-PCBs have no taste or smell, and range in consistency from oil-like to a waxy solid.
+PCBs are a group of man-made compounds that were widely used in the past, mainly in electrical equipment.
+PCBs are known for their non-flammability and chemical stability.
+PCBs have no taste or smell, ranging in color from light yellow to a heavy solid.
 Their manufacture was banned in the U.S. in 1979 because of growing health and environmental concerns.